books

 The book features depictions of Aristasian IRL role play, called life theatre

-and it's meant to show how Aristasians actually lived durng the '90.
+and it's meant to show how Aristasians actually lived during the '90.

 I found the book quite amusing and I liked the style of writing as well.